mfeckie/mfeckie.github.io/_posts/2016-02-15-Ember-Data-For-The-Curious.md

 So we've taken a stroll around Ember Data and I hope you now have the ability to visualize the process and know where to look when you need to make customizations.

 I strongly encourage you to take a look through the codebase, it's very well written, documented and tested.

-# Shameless plug

-I'm a consultant application developer with [ThoughtWorks](http://www.thoughtworks.com) and if you would like us to work with you and your company, reach out at <mailto:mfeckie@thoughtworks.com>

-In the meantime, have fun customizing Ember Data to your 💖's content